krzysztofgal/GravGdprPrivacySetupPlugin/README.md

 # GravGdprPrivacySetupPlugin
 Plugin for Grav CMS - It allows to show up customisable privacy consents for visitors (as one of techniques for comply with GDPR), and manage content security policy (not only) meta tag based on visitor settings.

 Plugin doesn`t require jQuery.
-Plugin uses and includes following scripts: tingle.js - MIT [https://github.com/robinparisi/tingle](https://github.com/robinparisi/tingle)
+Plugin uses and includes following scripts:
+tingle.js - MIT [https://github.com/robinparisi/tingle](https://github.com/robinparisi/tingle)
 js-cookie - MIT [https://github.com/js-cookie/js-cookie](https://github.com/js-cookie/js-cookie)

 Plugin shows up Modal for site visitor.

 ![screenshot_20180613_122112](https://user-images.githubusercontent.com/10743264/41347647-94d206f2-6f0a-11e8-934c-7feb934a3761.png)

+Intention of this plugin is to show popup to visitor with short straightfoward information about site policy and give ability for user to setup his privacy settings.
+This information should have link to page containing full version of site policy.

 #### Features.